 But there are a few things you should still look out for when you’re playing the violin using these electric manipulation devices.

 First thing you have to keep in mind is that these effects where initially thought for guitars.
-The electric violin is still a new instrument and not many players venture to experiment what these instruments can do.
+Even Best Electric Violin is still a new instrument and not many players venture to experiment what these instruments can do.

 While the amplifiers, PAs and sound controlling and tuning devices are not a mystery as they are used to control all kinds of sounds, the effects were mainly used with guitars over time.